 Identifying TrendsWhen you’re receiving lots of feedback from your customers, you need a way to detect patterns and know what customers are focusing on.
 The functionality listed below will help you “filter signal from the noise” on your forums so your Product team can be confident about what customers want and make informed decisions.

-- Feedback Analysis Report: This report will help you measure engagement and feedback channel adoption.
+- Activity Report: This report will help you measure engagement and feedback channel adoption.
 It displays trends for how much feedback is coming in and where it's coming from.
 Use this report to makes sure you’re meeting your goals for feedback volume and that all channels are being used effectively.
 Learn more here.

 - Build custom reports with the Analysis Export: The Analysis Export lets you download ideas along with the data we have about their supporters.
 You can manipulate this data in a spreadsheet to determine which ideas are relevant now, see how many accounts want an idea, and rank ideas by market segment.
 Learn more here.